The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 - Report: PASS or FAIL with specific issues listed

 The strong version specifies the task, the criteria, and the output format.
 The model knows exactly what to check and how to report it.
-Expertise is implicit in the capability; task focus is what you need to specify.
+Expertise is implicit in the capability; task focus is what you specify.

-For the frankx.ai blog content pipeline, the /frankx-ai-blog slash command includes two example frontmatter blocks and one example section structure.
+For the frankx.ai blog pipeline, the /frankx-ai-blog command includes two example frontmatter blocks and one example section structure.
 Output quality with those examples versus without is noticeably higher, particularly for maintaining the exact character counts in title and description.

 Prose constraint: